 Merge & Pull Requests

-Merge & Pull Requests shows code review work from connected version control tools and keeps GitHub pull requests or GitLab merge requests tied to the initiative, bug, synced issue, or todo they complete.
+Merge & Pull Requests shows code review work from connected version control tools and keeps GitHub pull requests, GitLab merge requests, or Bitbucket pull requests tied to the initiative, bug, synced issue, or todo they complete.

 What appears

 The view lists open review work from connected version control tools.
-GitHub pull requests and GitLab merge requests appear together, with branch, description, review status, and linked work available from the detail view.
+GitHub pull requests, GitLab merge requests, and Bitbucket pull requests appear together, with branch, description, review status, and linked work available from the detail view.

 Open items show what needs review.
-Merged GitHub pull requests and GitLab merge requests can appear in completed work, so recaps and insights reflect what shipped.
+Merged GitHub pull requests, GitLab merge requests, and Bitbucket pull requests can appear in completed work, so recaps and insights reflect what shipped.

 When agent work is tied to a pull request or merge request, the detail view shows the related agent sessions and activity.